Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 [The `pleroma.envs.net` blocklist](https://seirdy.one/pb/pleroma.envs.net.csv)
 : A large list of instances that I find worth suspending.
 After the first couple hundred entries (imported and then reviewed), I started collecting receipts.
 Since early 2023, every entry has documented reasons and receipts.
 I share these with multiple people in a collaborative document, but I don't share it publicly due to risk of harassment.
+Unlike the other two lists on this page, it wasn't made for general use (though you're welcome to use it as reference).

 [`tier0.csv`](https://seirdy.one/pb/tier0.csv)
 : A much smaller semi-curated subset of `pleroma.envs.net` suitable for the majority of instances wishing to uphold the Mastodon Covenant's moderation standards.
 I hope to make it a good starting point for your instance's blocklist, with wiggle room for your own adjustments.
-Regularly importing `tier0.csv` won't account for retractions; [a sibling blocklist for tier-0 retractions](https://seirdy.one/pb/tier0-retractions.csv) exists for that purpose.
-Importing the retractions blocklist currently does nothing, unfortunately; right now, it's a manual process.
+Regularly importing `tier0.csv` won't account for retractions; [a sibling blocklist for tier-0 retractions](https://seirdy.one/pb/tier0-retractions.csv) exists for [FediBlockHole](https://github.com/eigenmagic/fediblockhole) users.
 Note that this list is larger than the bare-minimum I recommend; that'd be FediNuke.

 [`FediNuke.txt`](https://seirdy.one/pb/FediNuke.txt)
 : A curated subset of `tier0.csv`, containing what I deem the "worse half" of it.
 This contains instances I really do recommend most people block, or at least avoid.
 I try to make it a suitable candidate for a "default blocklist", and use it as reference when I evaluate the quality of other blocklists.
 This list is not comprehensive; to keep this list small, I excluded many really bad instances.
 I take into account not just severity, but also notoriety and liklihood of reaching/harming people on other instances (e.g. spewing toxicity in others' mentions, running blockbots, etc).
 Bad instances that mostly keep to themselves are less likely to cause problems for a new admin, and therefore less likely to get included in this minimal list.